Campus visit planning

 What matters first

-Where should I stay in Providence for a Brown visit?Downtown is the best default for most Brown visit weekends because it keeps the hotel, dinner, and campus timing in one cleaner loop.
+Where should I stay in Providence for a Brown visit?Downtown is the best default for most Brown visit weekends because it keeps the hotel, dinner, and campus timing in one cleaner pattern.

 Question